datahub-project/datahub/docs/api/tutorials/datasets.md

 This guide will show you how to

-- Create: create a dataset named `realestate_db.sales` with three columns.
+- Create: create a dataset with three columns.
-- Delete: delete a dataset named `fct_user_deleted`.
+- Delete: delete a dataset.

 ## Prerequisites